Understanding HTML as a Beginner

 </html>

-Note: you don't necessarily need to write another heading after the title of the HTML page.
-You can start with your paragraph if you don't have an additional heading.
+Note: If you don’t have any additional heading after the title of the HTML page, you can start writing the body of the page with your paragraph.

 How to Write HTML